Nuclear power in Bangladesh

 Bangladesh first conceived building a nuclear power plant in 1961.
 The Bangladesh Atomic Energy Commission was established in 1973.
 The country currently operates a TRIGA research reactor at the Atomic Energy Research Establishment in Savar.

 More recently, in 2001 Bangladesh adopted a national Nuclear Power Action Plan.
 On 24 June 2007, Bangladesh's government announced plans to build a nuclear power plant to meet electricity shortages.
 In May 2010, Bangladesh entered into a civilian nuclear agreement with the Russian Federation.
 It also has framework agreements for peaceful nuclear energy applications with the US, France and China.

-In February 2011, Bangladesh reached an agreement with Russia to build the 2,000 megawatt (MW) Ruppur Nuclear Power Plant with two reactors, each of which will generate 1,200 MW of power.
-The nuclear power plant will be built at Ruppur, on the banks of the Padma River, in the Ishwardi subdistrict of Pabna, in the northwest of the country.
-The RNPP is estimated to cost up to US$2 billion, and start operating by 2023.
+In February 2011, Bangladesh reached an agreement with Russia to build the 2,400 megawatt (MW) Ruppur Nuclear Power Plant with two reactors, each of which will generate 1,200 MW of power.
+The nuclear power plant will be built at Rooppur, on the banks of the Padma River, in the Ishwardi subdistrict of Pabna, in the northwest of the country.

 The inter-governmental agreement (IGA) was officially signed on 2 November 2011.

-Adjusted cost for construction and commissioning of the Ruppur plant is $12.65 billion.
+Estimated cost of the contract is US$12.65 billion.
+As per the Revised Annual Development Programme for 2024-2025, a total of BDT 73,746.06 crore had been spent on the project by June 2024.

 On 29 May 2013 Bangladesh's Prime Minister declared that a second 2 GW nuclear power plant will be constructed in the southern region of the country.
 In 2019, site selection was still in progress, with a focus on the coastal region at the Bay of Bengal.

-Background

-For Bangladesh, which is a historically agrarian country, the agricultural sector has shrunk from over 30% in the 1980s to under 20% a decade into the millennium.
-On the other hand, industry is growing from under 20% in the 1980s to over 30% currently.
-With highly industry national economy, the generation of electricity will be linearly related to the national GDP.
-With lesser agriculture and more industry, not only more emissions will be given off to the atmosphere but lack of trees and plants will hinder any chance of carbon sequestration.

-The underdeveloped and mismanaged energy infrastructure of Bangladesh has inhibited economic growth (See: Electricity sector in Bangladesh).
-With a derated capacity of around 5500 Megawatt (MW) on an installed rating of over 6000 MW, only around 4000 is actually available.
-With a maximum generation of 4500 MW in mid-2010 to 4700 MW in late 2010, the peak is anywhere from 5700 MW to 6000 MW and only about 40% to 48% of the total population have access to electricity.
-The per capita consumption of 218-230 kWh and the availability is the lower among any developing country in the world.